Japan

 Language

 Japanese.
-Previous language study is not required.
+One year of previous language study is required for long-term Japan programs.
 A Japanese correspondence course is included in program tuition for long-term program participants.

 Host Family Placement